 Essentially it is just a QR-Code that is scanned at the attraction as long as you have the code to be scanned, one way or another, you are good to go, it’s all linked internally.
 We use the app mainly simply for ease and convenience, however, we make sure we have a printout too, just in case the unthinkable should happen and you lose your phone!

 As we said you have two years from purchasing the pass to activate it this is done by visiting the first attraction.
-Then you get 60-days to visit the remainder.
+Then you get 60 days to visit the remainder.
 This works great for relaxed pace trips as you don’t have to rush around fitting everything in.

-Some of the attractions require reservations so it’s important to check which require pre-booking and which are walk-up we try to mark out which require a booking but be sure to check the small print on the Go San Antonio Page to be sure.
+Some of the attractions require reservations so it’s important to check which require pre-booking and which are walk-ups we try to mark out which require a booking but be sure to check the small print on the Go San Antonio Page to be sure.
 Pre-Booking does not count as an activation, the pass is only activated when you arrive and scan the pass.

 Is the Go San Antonio Explorer Pass Right for Me?

 Most people will find the pass of great benefit when visiting the City.
-The Attraction list covers most of the cities top attractions and even just visiting two attractions can save a lot of money.
+The Attraction list covers most of the city’s top attractions and even just visiting two attractions can save a lot of money.
 We show some costed examples below.
 There are also some other really intrinsic advantages to buying a pass, again we look at these below too.
 However, not everyone who comes to the City would get the best out of a Pass.

 Overall the suitability of the pass mainly comes down to the attractions offered, and if these suit your visit, so let’s take a look at these now: